 From its older brother IGRP which was developed in 1980s to overcome the limitations of RIP, EIGRP was an “Enhanced” IGRP protocol.
 The main purpose of EIGRP was to overcome the limitations of classful networks and make EIGRP a classless routing protocol.
 During designing of this protocol a different convergence algorithm was used making EIGRP that “hybrid” between distance-vector and link-state routing protocols.
 In this post we’ll go over a basic design and setup for EIGRP, however instead of using the “classic way” let’s look at configuring EIGRP using named mode which is available in Cisco IOS starting in version 15.2

 I got my hands on some Cisco Firepower 4100 units and after playing around with them I wanted to reset them to factory settings, essentially erase the “startup-config” on the FXOS.
 The Firepower units act a little differently than your normal Cisco IOS or ASA and you can’t just erase startup-config and reload the device, that would be too easy.
-I was able to find that if you do a password recovery on the unit it erases the configuration and that’s as close as I got for a factory reset.
-Continue reading
+(Edit: 7-21-17) After Gabriele made this comment it looks like you can.
+You also can follow the password recovery on this post which will also erases the configuration.
+Continue reading “Factory Reset Firepower 4100 & 9300”

 In this configuration I’m at looking at using Microsoft NPS 2012 R2 as radius server and I’m going to skip the installation of NPS because it really is just a next, next, finish installation.
 In this demo I already have this NPS system connected to a Windows domain, my goal is to create role based access on Cisco IOS routers while using radius to login.
 I’ll have a couple for active directory accounts each them will represent different types of allowed access to these IOS routers.
 One account will get full administrative access while the other will only get read access, how cool cat is that 😉 !